Children, 6 and 14, tried to stop man viciously beating partner to death with paving stone

 As Rueben Paul Peeni repeatedly bashed his former partner with a 7kg paving stone, two children desperately tried to save Crystal Lee Selwyn's life.

-But one child, a 14-year-old who lived nearby, was simply pushed away by Peeni as he tried to intervene, while his own child, aged 6, also tried to stop his father beating his mum, by pulling on his t-shirt and biting him.
+But one child, a 14-year-old who lived nearby, was simply pushed away by Peeni as he tried to intervene, while his own child, aged 6, also tried to stop his father beating his mum, by pulling on his T-shirt and biting him.

-It was a beating described as so horrific, Peeni will now serve a minimum 15-and-a-half years in jail for after killing Selwyn in front of five of her six children, and three others.
-All of the children present were aged between 7 and 14.
+It was a beating described as so horrific, Peeni will now serve a minimum 15-and-a-half years in jail for killing Selwyn in front of five of her six children, and three others.
+All of the children present were aged between 6 and 14.

 READ MORE: